abbesm0hamed/dofs/README.md

-# My Arch Linux i3wm Rice Setup
+# My Main Arch Linux i3wm Rice Setup

 A minimalist and elegant desktop environment built with i3 window manager, featuring the beautiful Kanagawa color scheme.
 The setup emphasizes both aesthetics and functionality, with a cohesive dark theme inspired by The Great Wave off Kanagawa.